dgaydukov/cert-aws/sa/files/sa.md

 ###### Ingress vs Egress
 Ingress - traffic that enters an entity, so it's a request sent from public Internet to private cloud.
 Egress - traffic that exits an entity, so all traffic (data) that leaves your VPC into public internet, traffic often is translated using NAT in and out of a private network like the cloud.
-So to simplify ingress - request, egress - response.
+So to simplify: ingress - request, egress - response.

 ###### Bastion vs JumpServer
 They both serve the same purpose - to separate private network from public traffic.
-Usually you connect to it through SSH and from there you can connect to any private machine in the network.
+Usually you connect to it through SSH and from there you can connect to any private machine in the network:
-Bastion - outside your security zone (DNS/VPN/FTP server).
+* Bastion - outside your security zone (DNS/VPN/FTP server)
-JumpServer - used to manage other servers (only SSH access to JumpServer available).
-But in the essence both are the same as both provide access to internal resources not available to outside users.
+* JumpServer - used to manage other servers (only SSH access to JumpServer available) But in the essence both are the same as both provide access to internal resources not available to outside users.
+There are 2 types of bastion:
-Bastion VPN server - selected users can connect to vpn using IpSec protocol and now they can request all internal resources from their local machine
+* Bastion VPN server - selected users can connect to vpn using IPSec protocol and now they can request all internal resources from their local machine
-Bastion SSH server - selected users can connect using ssh protocol and from this server they can access all internal resources
+* Bastion SSH server - selected users can connect using ssh protocol and from this server they can access all internal resources

 ###### Disaster Recovery
 There are 2 main concepts of DR: